dustinpfister/blog_posts/_posts/threejs-clock.md

 ### Version Numbers matter with threejs

-WhenI first wrote this post I was using r127 of threejs, always be mindful of what version of threejs you are suing and what version the developer of a content piece like this was suing when looking at threejs examples on the open web.
+When I first wrote this post I was using r127 of threejs, always be mindful of what version of threejs you are suing and what version the developer of a content piece like this was suing when looking at threejs examples on the open web.
 Threejs is a fast moving project in terms of development and code breaking changes are made to it often.

 ## 1 - Basic loop example using THREE.Clock